orfeasa/advent-of-code-2021/README.md

 ## Running the code

-To run the code of a specific day from the root directory run the following, replacing `xx` with the day number, `01` - `25`:
+To run the code of a specific day from the root directory run the following, replacing `xx` with the day number, `01` - `25`.
+Make sure you use Python 3.9+.

 ```sh
 python3 day_xx/main.py
 ```

+You may want to replace `python3` with `python3.9` if the command above doesn't work.

 To run the code of all days run the script: